Bhawneet1/pandas_complete/README.md

 ## About

-This repository aims to provide a beginner-to-advanced walkthrough of the `pandas` library.
-By working through the code and projects here, you will learn:
+This repository provides a comprehensive path through the pandas library, focusing on:

-- Data manipulation and cleaning
+- Data loading, cleaning, and preparation
-- Feature engineering
+- Feature engineering and extraction
 - Exploratory data analysis (EDA)
-- Data aggregation, grouping, and pivoting
+- Aggregation, grouping, and pivoting
-- Handling missing values
+- Handling missing values and outliers
-- Merging and joining datasets
-- Visualization with pandas and matplotlib

----

-## Features

-- **Complete pandas tutorials and notebooks**
+- Merging, joining, and reshaping data

-- **Real-world projects for hands-on practice**
-- **Well-commented code for easy understanding**
-- **Best practices for data preprocessing and analysis**
+All code and projects use **only pandas** for operations and visualizations (e.g., pandas’ built-in plotting functions).

 ---